Traci Brooks: Independent circuit (2001-2003)

 Brooks appeared with numerous independent promotions, including Border City Wrestling and the Apocalypse Wrestling Federation (AWF).
 During her time in AWF, she worked a program feuding with La Felina and was managed for a short time by Canadian hip-hop artist, Dan-e-o.
 On August 30, 2001, Brookshaw (as Miss Apocalypse) defeated Joey Knight to win the AWF heavyweight title.
-To this day, she continues to do work for independent promotions, including Blood Sweat and Ears in her home region in Southern Ontario and, most prominently, NWA Cyberspace where she contends for the NWA Cyberspace Women's Championship.

-Traci even wrestled in independent custom wrestling matches against wrestlers like Amber O'Neal and Christie Ricci.
+Brookshaw continued to work for independent promotions, including Blood Sweat and Ears in her home region in Southern Ontario and, most prominently, NWA Cyberspace where she contended for the NWA Cyberspace Women's Championship.
+Brookshaw also wrestled in independent custom wrestling matches against wrestlers like Amber O'Neal and Christie Ricci.